9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 Clearly, any attempt to find exact matches in an image with problems like these is not going to succeed very often.
-We must write code that\'s robust in the face of bars that are too thick, too thin, or not exactly where they\'re supposed to be.
-The widths of our bars will depend on how far our book was from the camera, so we can\'t make any assumptions about widths, either.
+We must write code that's robust in the face of bars that are too thick, too thin, or not exactly where they're supposed to be.
+The widths of our bars will depend on how far our book was from the camera, so we can't make any assumptions about widths, either.

 ## Finding matching digits

 Our first problem is to find the digits that *might* be encoded at a given position.
-For the next while, we\'ll make a few simplifying assumptions.
-The first is that we\'re working with a single row.
+For the next while, we'll make a few simplifying assumptions.
+The first is that we're working with a single row.
 The second is that we know exactly where in a row the left edge of a barcode begins.